kz04px/drones-2d/readme.md

 ---

 ## __Network Architecture__
-Drones are controlled by feedforward neural networks of size 7,9,4
+Drones are controlled by feedforward neural networks of size 7,9,4 with tanh activation functions.

 Inputs:
 - x distance to target